appmagine/react-jsonapi/docs/About.md

 import ReactDOM from 'react-dom';
 import createReactClass from 'create-react-class';
 import { Router, Route, browserHistory } from 'react-router';
-import { withJsonApi, AsyncProps } from 'react-router-jsonapi';
+import { withJsonApi, AsyncProps } from 'react-router-json-api';

 /* First some Backbone models are defined. */